 Members will take Rifle Special Use training when they wish to be able to use Range #1 at any open time or Range #2 during member hours.
-To get the training, find the Rifle Special Use training on the club calendar, click on it, and sign up using the form provided.
-Rifle Special Use training will be scheduled regularly on the club calendar, usually once a month.
+To get the training, find the Rifle/Pistol Special Use class on the club calendar, click on it, and sign up using the process shown.
+Special Use training will be scheduled regularly on the club calendar, several times a month.
+In addition to the class, members will need to sign up and attend the Rifle Special Use range session, to learn and demonstrate range procedures and shooting safety.
+This Range session is also shown on the calendar, once a month.

-When this Special Use training is complete, the member will then apply for an overall Rifle Range endorsement to their membership badge.
+When this Special Use training is complete, the member will then apply for a Rifle endorsement to their membership badge.
 This authorizes them to use the rifle ranges unsupervised, within the design limits of the range and within the operating limits of club restrictions.
-This is for any approved position, any distance, 10 rounds maximum in the magazine, slow fire only.
+This is for any approved position, any distance, slow fire only.
 This is for up to 300 yards from prone or the benchrest, up to 100 yards with rimfire and muzzleloading, all other shooting at 100 yards.